 It’s hard to talk about bone strength without talking about magnesium.
 This mineral is vital in transforming vitamin D into an active form which facilitates and supports calcium absorption in the body.
 To be fair, magnesium’s role in healthy bones is just as important as vitamin D3 and vitamin K2.
 What’s difficult about magnesium is it isn’t found in common foods we eat.
 In fact, there are only a handful of foods (almonds, some nuts, and avocados) which contain optimal levels of magnesium.
 And you have to consume a lot of those to get your recommended daily amount.
 Supplementation remains one of the most effective ways to take magnesium.
 So the next time you’re researching a bone health supplement, make sure magnesium is on the ingredients list.

 One more important note about vitamins and minerals.
 You can’t look at taking these vitamins and minerals in a vacuum.
 They’re not mutually exclusive.
 You need the entourage effect of how one mineral affects another and how that affects vitamin absorption.
-One of the best ways to ensure proper vitamin and mineral nutrition is through a bone supplement such as Osteo.
-Just a simple one time a day fix to optimal bone support (more on that below in the last section).
+One of the best ways to ensure proper vitamin and mineral nutrition is through a vitamin supplement such as Xyngular’s Axion.
+Just a simple once-a-day fix to improve nutrient intake.

 Can You Rebuild Bone Density?